Joseph77777777/Social-Media-Network-FCS-Project/README.md

 A-User Management:

-1-Add a new user.
+1-Add a new user.\
-2-Remove an existing user.
+2-Remove an existing user.\
-3-Log in as an existing user.
+3-Log in as an existing user.\

 B-Friends Management:

-1-Follow a friend.
+1-Follow a friend.\
-2-Unfollow a friend.
+2-Unfollow a friend.\
-3-Display the list of friends.
+3-Display the list of friends.\

 C-Content Management:

-1-Post updates
+1-Post updates.\
-2-Update interests
+2-Update interests.\

 D-Network Operations: